privacygmail cleanupemail security

 What they access:

-• Optional body access: Only when you explicitly use unsubscribe feature
+• Optional body access: only when you explicitly use the unsubscribe feature

-• Never uploads emails: Everything processed entirely in your browser
+• Never uploads emails: everything is processed in your browser

-• Local storage only: IndexedDB in your browser (you control)
+• Local storage only: IndexedDB in your browser (you control it)

-• Zero third-party access - No employees, contractors, or partners can access your emails
+• Zero third-party access: no employees, contractors, or partners can read your emails

-1. Connects to Gmail API directly from your browser
+1. Connects to the Gmail API directly from your browser

-3. Analysis runs locally on your personal device
+3. Runs the analysis locally on your machine

-5. Data cached in browser's IndexedDB (completely local, you control)
+5. Caches data in your browser's IndexedDB (fully local, you control it)

-6. Refresh tokens stored in secure httpOnly cookies (JavaScript inaccessible)
+6. Stores refresh tokens in secure httpOnly cookies (JavaScript can't touch them)

-7. Access tokens in memory only (never persisted to disk)
+7. Keeps access tokens in memory only (never written to disk)

 What's never uploaded anywhere: